HOT Animation

-HOT Animation was a British stop-motion animation studio owned by HIT Entertainment that specialised in stop motion animation.
-The studio was first incorporated in September 1997, and was officially established on 1 April 1998 by Jackie Cockle, Brian Little, and Joe Dembinski.
+HOT Animation was a British stop-motion animation studio owned by HIT Entertainment that specialized in stop-motion animation.

+History

-They started with producing the later four episodes of Brambly Hedge, a series of 25-minute episodes based on the eight illustrated children's books by Jill Barklem.
+The studio was first incorporated in September 1997, and was officially established on 1 April 1998 by former Cosgrove Hall Films employees Jackie Cockle, Brian Little, and Joe Dembinski.
+They started with producing the last four episodes of Brambly Hedge, a series of 25-minute episodes based on the eight illustrated children's books by Jill Barklem.

 Their worldwide success did not follow until the creation of Bob the Builder, a British animated television series which follows general contractor Bob and the Can-Do-Crew of building vehicles.
 The theme tune was released as a single, "Can We Fix It?" with an accompanying promo produced at HOT, which beat Kylie Minogue's "Please Stay", Eminem's "Stan", and Westlife's "What Makes a Man" among others to become the Christmas number-one single.

 The company then made Rubbadubbers, a series about bath toys that come alive.
 Pingu, a Swiss-British animated series about a family of penguins, was recreated with great success from 2003 to 2006.

-HOT ceased to produce the main series of Bob the Builder after 2008 when the studio announced that jobs would be cut, and opted to produce a direct-to-DVD series called Bob the Builder: On Site, using stop motion from Bob's world and live action from real world construction sites.
+HOT stopped to produce the main series of Bob the Builder after 2008 when the studio announced that jobs would be cut, and opted to produce a direct-to-DVD series called Bob the Builder: On Site, using stop-motion from Bob's world and live-action from real-world construction sites.
 The studio closed prior to HIT's purchase by Mattel, but was fully dissolved on 18 August 2012.